mhjabreel/Textify/README.md

 ## Documentation

 Textify provides a framework consisting of two main API layers:

 ![Alt text](imgs/textify.png?raw=true "Textify framework.")

 ### Data Layer

 The textify.data module enables you to build input pipelines from simple, reusable pieces.
-As Textify is desgined to mainly suuport text classification and other NLP tasks, we provide some predifined [textify.data.DataLayer]s.
+As Textify is desgined to mainly suuport text classification and other NLP tasks, we provide some predifined [textify.data.DataLayer]s:

+   * textify.data.DefaultDataLayer: this default data layer is designed to build input pipeline for word-based text classification.
+      ```python
+         __init__(features_source,
+                  labels_source=None,
+                  nit_params={},
+                  **kwargs)
+      ```